swiftwasm/carton/README.md

 that hosts your WebAssembly executable and a corresponding JavaScript entrypoint that loads it.
 Open [http://127.0.0.1:8080/](http://127.0.0.1:8080/) in your browser to see the app running.
 You can edit the app source code in your favorite editor and save it, `carton` will immediately rebuild the app and reload all browser tabs that have the app open.
+You can also pass a `--verbose` flag to keep the build process output available, otherwise stale output is cleaned up from your terminal screen by default.

 The `carton test` command runs your test suite in the [`wasmer`](https://wasmer.io/) environment.
 Unfortunately, this currently requires a presence of `LinuxMain.swift` file and explicit test